Synoptic Discussion - August 2014

 - Description: The MJO is a tropical disturbance or "wave" that propagates eastward around the global tropics with a cycle on the order of 30-60 days.
 It is characterized by regions of enhanced and suppressed tropical rainfall.
 One of its indices is a phase diagram which illustrates the phase (1-8) and amplitude of the MJO on a daily basis.
 The MJO is categorized into eight "phases" depending on the pattern of the location and intensity of the regions of enhanced and suppressed tropical rainfall.
 The MJO can enter periods of little or no activity, when it becomes neutral or incoherent and has little influence on the weather.
 Overall, the MJO tends to be most active during ENSO-neutral years, and is often absent during moderate-to-strong El Niño and La Niña episodes.

-- Status: The MJO started the month in phase 2 but quickly went incoherent, emerged in phase 4 at mid-month, then became weak and incoherent again.
-The MJO indices appeared to be influenced by other modes of coherent subseasonal tropical variability, including Kelvin and Rossby waves and the developing background state related to the transition to El Niño (as indicated by the MJO discussions for June 9, 16, 23, and 30).
+- Status: The MJO started the month weakly incoherent, then transitioned into phases 1 and 2 where it stayed for most of the month, finally ending the month weak and incoherent again after briefly passing through phase 3.
+The MJO indices appeared to be influenced by other modes of coherent subseasonal tropical variability, including Kelvin and Rossby waves and the developing background state related to the transition to El Niño (as indicated by the MJO discussions for August 4, 11, 18, 25, and September 1).

 - Teleconnections (influence on weather): The MJO's temperature and precipitation teleconnections to U.S. weather depend on time of year and MJO phase.
-To the extent teleconnections are known, the May-July teleconnections for precipitation are shown here and for temperature are shown here.
+To the extent teleconnections are known, the July-September teleconnections for temperature are shown here and for precipitation are shown here.

 - Comparison to Observed: The MJO is transitory and can change phases (modes) within a month, so it is more closely related to weekly weather patterns than monthly.
-The June 2014 monthly precipitation and temperature anomaly patterns don't match those expected with MJO phase 4, but there seems to be some agreement during week 3 with the temperature anomaly pattern and, east of the Rockies, with the precipitation anomaly pattern.
+The August 2014 monthly precipitation and temperature anomaly patterns, and August weekly patterns, show little resemblance to the teleconnections for MJO phases 1 and 2.

 - The Pacific/North American (PNA) pattern